masc-ucsc/docs/docs/pyrope/05b-statements.md

 ### Code block control

-Code block control statements allow changing the control flow for `lambdas` and loop statements (`for`, `loop`, and `while`). `return` can have a value.
+Code block control statements allow changing the control flow for `lambdas` and loop statements (`for`, `loop`, and `while`). **`return` is a terminator only — it never carries a value.** Whatever has been assigned to the lambda's declared output names is what the caller sees.

-* `return` is for early exits — it terminates the current lambda before reaching the end.
-The current output variables are provided as the `lambda` output.
-If a tuple is provided, the tuple is the returned value, the output variables are not used.
-For the normal return path, the last expression in the body is the implicit return value and no `return` is needed.
+* `return` is for early exits — it terminates the current lambda before reaching the end of the body.
+It takes no arguments; `return X` is a syntax error.
+To return early with a specific value, assign the output
+  first: `r = X; return`.
+The condition forms `return when cond` / `return unless cond` are gated terminators, not value-carrying returns.

 * `break` terminates the closest inner loop (`for`/`while`/`loop`).
 If none is found, a compile error is generated.